Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 ## Overview

 This example addresses the problem of mapping user questions to pre-existing Question & Answer (Q&A) pairs as is typically provided in a list of Frequently Asked Questions (that is, a FAQ) or in the Q&A pairs present on websites like [Stack Overflow](https://stackoverflow.com/).
 There are many approaches to match a question to its correct answer, such as finding the answer that is the most similar to the question.
-However, this example solves the problem by approaching it from a different perspective.
-Open ended questions are matched to previously asked questions assuming that each answer in the FAQ can answer multiple semantically equivalent questions.
+However, in this example open ended questions are matched to previously asked questions by assuming that each answer in the FAQ can answer multiple semantically equivalent questions.

-The key learnings delivered by this example are as follows:
+The key steps required to deliver this solution are as follows:

 1. Clean and process text data.
 2. Learn informative phrases, which are multi-word sequences that provide more information when viewed in sequence than when treated independently.